Catastrophic Emission of Charges from Near-Extremal Nariai Black Holes: Pair Production

 As shown in Fig.~\ref{fig_NinB}, all the curves of mean number with different values of $L$, up to a scale, match with this approximation.
 During the charge emission, for a fixed $L$, $B$ decreases, and hence the mean number exponentially increases and accelerates the discharge process.

-\item The pair production in the timelike inner region is a catastrophic process; mathematically, the factor $\mathrm{e}^{2 \pi \tilde\kappa - 2 \pi \kappa} = \mathrm{e}^{(\omega - q \Phi_H)/T_H}$ in~\eqref{eq_Nin} has the opposite sign than usual Boltzmann factors.
-The positive sign in the exponent leads to a catastrophic emission, namely, the mean number exponentially increases when the temperature proportional to $B$ decreases during the emission.
+\item The pair production in the timelike inner region is a catastrophic process for charge with energy~\eqref{catast_con}; mathematically, the factor $\exp(2 \pi \tilde\kappa - 2 \pi \kappa) = \exp[(\omega - q \Phi_H)/T_H]$ in~\eqref{eq_Nin} has the positive sign opposite to usual Boltzmann factors.
+The mean number exponentially increases when the temperature proportional to $B$ decreases during the emission.
 The exponential explosion of charges for $\omega > q \Phi_H$ contrasts with the super-radiant regime for $\omega < q \Phi_H$ in a charged black hole~\cite{Moss:2023kah}.
 In the charged black hole, $\omega > q \Phi_H$ corresponds to the non-super-radiant regime.
 Needless to say, the presence of cosmological horizon increases the effective temperature~(\ref{eff-tem}) for charge emission which holds for Nariai black hole with zero Hawking temperature.

 \end{itemize}